SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 SAP AI Core tenants use resource groups to isolate AI resources and workloads.
 Scenarios (e.g. **foundation-models**) and executables (that is a template to train a model or create a deployment) are shared across all resource groups.

 👉 Make sure to create a NEW resource group for your team.
 DO NOT USE THE DEFAULT RESOURCE GROUP!

-Open the **SAP AI Core Administration** tab and select **Resource Groups**.
-Create a new resource group with your team's name.
+👉 Open the **SAP AI Core Administration** tab and select **Resource Groups**.

+👉 Create a new resource group with your team's name.

 ![SAP AI Launchpad - Recourse Group 1/2](assets/2024-07-31_12-03-53.png)

 👉 Go back to Workspaces and select your resource group and make sure it is selected.
 It should show up at the top next to SAP AI Launchpad.

+☝️ You will need the name of your resource group in [Exercise 09-create-connection-configuration](../09-create-connection-configuration/README.md).

 ![SAP AI Launchpad - Recourse Group 2/2](assets/2024-07-31_12-05-01.png)